zibin-yang/VOSC/README.md

 ## Benchmark
 I have not set up a benchmark myself.
 But I find something very interesting and we might utilize the [tool](https://github.com/open-mmlab/mmsegmentation).

+## Data Loader
+The notebook Image_loader.ipynb offers an image load helper under the 'Dataset' Class in pytorch.
+It provides some functions such as flip, rotate, resize, random crop, etc. Also, we can attach more functions on that by utilize the [albumentations package](https://github.com/albumentations-team/albumentations)